shiftleino/fifteen-puzzle-solver/documentation/testing_document.md

 The performance testing can be run using command `python src/performance_testing.py` from the root of the project.
 It takes around 2 minutes to run the script.

+### Empirical Testing
+I have also tested empirically the performance of the heuristics by running the program on easy-mode ten times for each heuristic.
+Below you can see the number of times the algorithm could not solve the puzzle in under two minutes for each heuristic:<br>
+- Manhattan: 1
+- Hamming: 4
+- Improved Manhattan: 3

+Based on the empirical testing it seems that the most problematic initial board for every heuristic was a board where the blank tile was in the correct position.
+With other initial boards the algorithm could solve the "easy"-mode puzzle in under one second regardless the used heuristic.

 ## Test Coverages

 ### Week 2